Trump to leave Iraq off new travel ban order: White House source

 The senior White House official said the new executive order would keep a 90-day ban on travel to the United States by citizens of six Muslim-majority nations – Iran, Libya, Syria, Somalia, Sudan and Yemen.

+While the first order imposed restrictions immediately, the new directive will have an implementation delay to limit the disruptions that created havoc for some travelers, the White House official said.

+The new order will take effect on March 16, White House spokeswoman Sarah Huckabee Sanders said on Monday.

 Thousands of Iraqis have fought alongside U.S. troops for years or worked as translators since the U.S.-led invasion in 2003.
-Many have resettled in the United States following threats for working with U.S. troops.
+Many have resettled in the United States after being threatened for working with U.S. troops.

 More than two dozen lawsuits were filed in U.S. courts against the original travel ban, and the state of Washington succeeded in having it suspended by the 9th Circuit court of Appeals by arguing that it violated constitutional protections against religious discrimination.